5/31/14

 As the Spring of 1979 warmed into the Summer of 1979, HERC and his junior high friends had three ongoing, heated debates:

-2) Who was the hottest woman on prime time TV: Cheryl Ladd (Charlie's Angels), Barbara Bach (Dukes Of Hazzard), Lynda Carter (Wonder Woman), Loni Anderson (WKRP In Cincinnati) or Suzanne Sommers (Three's Company)?
-HERC was a Lynda Carter man until Loni Anderson's sweet white bikini poster came out.
-The fact that he had to take the poster down and hide it when his grandparents visited sealed the deal.
-(Sadly, Wonder Woman might have won that battle had HERC come across this poster at the BX.)
+2) Who was the hottest woman on prime time TV: Cheryl Ladd (Charlie's Angels), Lynda Carter (Wonder Woman), or Loni Anderson (WKRP In Cincinnati)?
+HERC was a Lynda Carter man until he saw Loni Anderson's sweet white bikini poster in the BX one day.

 No comments: